agrawalp101/Python_Fall_2018/session1_overview/exercises/exercises.md

 Write a program that reads the information contained in this file and then asks the user how many years have passed since the initial deposit.
 The program should then indicate the current balance in dollar/cents format (with 2 decimal points).
 See session1_overview/formatting_numbers.py for some examples of how to format numeric output.

 ### 2. Parity

+Write a program that asks the user to enter three integers.
+Have that program indicate which integers are odd, which are even, and the sum of the odd and even integers.
+The program might generate output similar to the following:

 Enter Integer 1: 1
 Enter Integer 2: 2